-Haro, Kasunich and Associates and Ifland Engineers indicate the potential hazards associated with these bluff failures can be mitigated with proper building and foundation design.
+Haro, Kasunich and Associates indicate the potential hazards associated with these bluff failures can be mitigated with proper building and foundation design.

 The lower slopes of the subject property may be subject to coastal flooding.
-Coastal flooding could attain an elevation of +23.5 feet MSL at the subject property during a 100-year flood.
-FEMA regulations require all habitable structures to lie at least 1 foot higher than the maximum expected elevation of a 100-year flood (i.e., +24.5 feet MSL).
-There is a low probability coastal flooding will exceed +23.5 feet MSL in the lifetime of the development.
+Coastal flooding could attain an elevation of between +21.0 and +23.0 feet MSL at the subject property during a 100-year flood.
+FEMA regulations require all habitable structures to lie at least 1 foot higher than the maximum expected elevation of a 100-year flood.
+There is a low probability coastal flooding will exceed +23.0 feet MSL in the lifetime of the development.
 The potential hazard to critical portions of the proposed home can be mitigated with proper building site selection.
-There is a low to moderate probability that non-critical structures below +23.5 feet MSL will be subject to flooding.
+There is a low to moderate probability that non-critical structures below +23.0 feet MSL will be subject to flooding.

-With the exception of landsliding and sloughing, coastal erosion has virtually been non-existent at the subject property since the late 1930's.
-The row of homes, Beach Drive, and the seawall on the southeast side of Beach Drive and the broad equilibrium beach southwest of the homes help protect the subject property from wave attack; therefore, the probability of coastal erosion due to wave attack at the subject property is low.
+Coastal erosion caused by surf action has virtually been non-existent at the subject property since the late 1930's.
+The row of homes, Beach Drive, and the seawall on the southeast side of Beach Drive and the broad equilibrium beach southwest of the homes help protect the subject property from wave attack; therefore, the probability of coastal erosion due to wave attack at the subject property is low to moderate.